2013 Labor Day Concert at the U.S. Capitol

 Prohibited Items & Security Measures

-Additional security measures will be in place to ensure the safety and security of those in attendance.
+Additional security measures will be in place with the goal of keeping those in attendance safe and secure.
 Anyone attending events on the West Lawn of the U.S. Capitol must adhere to security screening procedures before entering the event site.
 This will include an administrative search of all bags, coolers, backpacks, and closed containers.

 Tour Bus Rerouting

-Area tour buses will not be able to access Peace Circle and Garfield Circle.
-Tour buses will be rerouted from First Street between Constitution Avenue, NW and Independence Avenue, SW to Third Street for passenger drop off and pick up on Saturday, September 1.
-Tour buses will resume normal drop off and pick up access on Monday, September 3 at 9:00 a.m.
+Area tour buses will not be able to access Peace Circle and Garfield Circle for drop off and pick up access on Saturday, August 31, starting at 12:01 a.m.
+Tour buses will resume normal drop off and pick up access on Monday, September 2 at 4:00 a.m.

 - First Street between Independence Avenue, SW and Constitution Avenue, NW